-- If you have a Dell PowerEdge R200 Application Server, iControl supports a maximum of 40 audio fingerprint comparisons - If you have a Dell PowerEdge R210 Application Server, iControl supports a maximum of 60 audio fingerprint comparisons - If you have a Dell PowerEdge R310 Application Server, iControl supports a maximum of 120 audio fingerprint comparisons. - A group is composed of a reference source and 1 or more probe sources.
+- If you have a Dell PowerEdge R200 Application Server, iControl supports a maximum of 40 fingerprint comparisons - If you have a Dell PowerEdge R210 Application Server, iControl supports a maximum of 60 fingerprint comparisons - If you have a Dell PowerEdge R310 Application Server, iControl supports a maximum of 120 fingerprint comparisons. - If you have a Dell PowerEdge R320, or R330 Application Server, iControl supports a maximum of 200 fingerprint comparisons. - A group is composed of a reference source and 1 or more probe sources.
 For the purposes of counting comparisons, the reference source is not counted. - Application Servers used for comparison should be dedicated (i.e. they should not run other resource-intensive services).